 We would like to believe that all that money would decrease stress and increase happiness, but research is mixed.
 In fact, depending which study you cite, you could say winning the lottery has no effect on happiness, diminishes physical health or even worsens overall well-being.

-Over the past quarter-century, economists and psychologists have tried to sort out the hows, whys and why-nots of money and happiness.
+Over the past 25 years, economists and psychologists have tried to figure out the hows, whys and why-nots of money and happiness.
 Why is it that the more money you have, the more you want?
 Why is it that buying the fancy car, the beachfront condo or latest shiny new gadget only brings fleeting joy?
+Why is it that we're irrational spenders with "found" money?

 But some studies found results suggesting that money does bring happiness.
 A 2007 study in Britain, found that the recipients of medium-sized lottery wins had significantly better psychological health.
 Another study found that lottery winners have better mental health — probably because they experience less financial stress — but may be in worse physical health, thanks to making riskier decisions.